emojivibe/FitrWoman-is-the-best-app-in-the-history-of-universe-azure-women-hackathon/README.md

 Please use this template for submitting solutions for the Microsoft Azure Women's Hackathon 2022

 # Website
+ We couldnt deploy the site because of build time errors.
  PPT Link- https://docs.google.com/presentation/d/1HyCMCScwJgRXMieD56TRllejq540NS29/edit?usp=sharing&ouid=111077073700599662196&rtpof=true&sd=true

 # FitrWomen
 A complete website for women to ensure their good health.